 Québec is a culinary treasure rich in history and flavor.
 Even though poutine is Québec’s most famous food, the success of Québécois cuisine stems from its heirloom recipes and regional specialties.
 Besides the authentic sugar shacks, try Buffet de l’Antiquaire, which is a staple of traditional French-Canadian cuisine in Québec City that sticks to traditions, one local ingredient at a time.

-See and read more about Quebec’s Old City in our latest issue.
+See and read more about Quebec’s Old City in our latest free issue.